mendix/docs/content/en/docs/refguide8/general/moving-from-7-to-8/migration-atlas.md

 When migrating from Mendix 7 to Mendix 8, you must integrate **theme_old** into **theme** while adhering to several guidelines.
 Which guidelines you must follow vary based on your specific project.
 Consult the subsections below for instructions based on your unique case.

-{{% alert type="info" %}}If you customized any widget where the DOM structure has changed, consult [Troubleshoot DOM Changes when Migrating to Mendix 8](/refguide8/migration-dom-issues/) to ensure your custom styling works.{{% /alert %}}
+{{% alert color="info" %}}If you customized any widget where the DOM structure has changed, consult [Troubleshoot DOM Changes when Migrating to Mendix 8](/refguide8/migration-dom-issues/) to ensure your custom styling works.{{% /alert %}}

 ### 2.1 Working with HTML Files